Cartoon Art Museum: History

-In late 1994 the museum temporarily closed while it moved locations again, re-opening in the summer of 1995.
+In late 1994 the museum temporarily closed while it moved locations again, re-opening in summer 1995.
 Primary founder Malcolm Whyte retired from the museum's board of directors around the same time.

-In 1997, the museum suffered through serious financial difficulties, and was almost forced to close—this was despite a new endowment fund from the Schulz Foundation.
+In 1997, the museum suffered through serious financial difficulties, and was almost forced to close, despite a new endowment fund from the Schulz Foundation.

 Jenny E. Robb served as curator of the Cartoon Art Museum from 2000 to 2005.
-(Robb is now curator of the Billy Ireland Cartoon Library & Museum in Columbus, Ohio.)
-Current curator Andrew Farago took over from Robb in 2005.
+(She subsequently became curator of the Billy Ireland Cartoon Library & Museum in Columbus, Ohio.)
+Summerlea Kashar has been the executive director since 2010.

 In 2001, the museum moved to a ground-floor location at 655 Mission Street in SoMa, which had been vacated by the Friends of Photography Ansel Adams Center.
 It closed the location in mid-September 2015 after the lease expired; the owners more than doubled the rent.

-In late 2016, the museum signed a 10-year lease on a historic, 8,000-square-foot brick building a block away from Ghiradelli Square.
-Almost a year later, during late October 2017, the Cartoon Art Museum finally reopened its doors at its new location with three new exhibitions, including a retrospective of the San Francisco cartoonist Raina Telgemeier, a tribute exhibition of Mike Mignola's Hellboy, and the emerging artist showcase featuring Nidhi Chanani.
+In late 2016, the museum signed a 10-year lease on a historic 8,000-square-foot brick building a block away from Ghiradelli Square.
+Almost a year later, in late October 2017, the Cartoon Art Museum finally reopened its doors at its new location with three new exhibitions, including a retrospective of the San Francisco cartoonist Raina Telgemeier, a tribute exhibition of Mike Mignola's Hellboy, and the emerging artist showcase featuring Nidhi Chanani.

+Impacted by COVID-19 and the slow recovery of tourism in San Francisco, the Cartoon Art Museum announced in July 2026 that it would not renew its lease, and closed on August 2, 2026.
+The organization is considering future plans for its collection.
+The museum's executive director said the closure may not be permanent, "We will take this time to recharge, reset and consider what comes next."